GlassTomeGames/GlassTomeGames.github.io/_drafts/some-optimization-tricks.md

 }
 {% endhighlight %}

 There are some red flags here.
-First, a square root in the first line and then the return value uses an arcosine.
+First, a square root in the first line and then the return value uses an arcos function.
 That won't do.

 ### More efficient angle checking